 Welcome to the Central Analytical Mass Spectrometry Facility and W.M.
 Keck Foundation Proteomics Resource

-The facility is located in room C1B90 of the Jennie Smoly Caruthers Biotechnology Building and currently houses seven mass spectrometry systems that provide unique and complementary mass spectrometry capabilities:
+The facility is located in room C1B90 of the Jennie Smoly Caruthers Biotechnology Building and currently houses six mass spectrometry systems that provide unique and complementary mass spectrometry capabilities.

-We provide routine sample analysis performed by laboratory personnel, and also offer training for open access to some instruments including the Thermo ISO LT GCMS, Synapt G2 HDMS, Agilent 6120 LCMS, and 4000 Q-trap QQQ instruments.
+We also offer training for open access to some instruments including the Thermo ISO LT GCMS, Synapt G2 HDMS, and 4000 Q-trap QQQ instruments.
 If you want to get trained on an instrument, please contact Dr. Chris Ebmeier.